akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 unfoldAsync
 ^^^^^^^^^^^
-Just like ``unfold`` but the fold function returns a ``Future`` or ``CompletionStage`` which will cause the source to complete or emit when it completes.
+Just like ``unfold`` but the fold function returns a ``CompletionStage`` which will cause the source to complete or emit when it completes.

 Can be used to implement many stateful sources without having to touch the more low level ``GraphStage`` API.

-*emits* when there is demand and unfold state returned future completes with some value
+*emits* when there is demand and unfold state returned CompletionStage completes with some value

-*completes* when the future returned by the unfold function completes with an empty value
+*completes* when the CompletionStage returned by the unfold function completes with an empty value

 empty
 ^^^^^